Karl Landauer: Early life

 Landauer was born in 1887 into a Jewish banking family in Munich.
 At the age of 13 his father died.
 As the only son he took over the religious duties as the head of the family.
-After graduating from the Wilhelmsgymnasium Munich in 1906, he completed a medical degree (in Freiburg and in Berlin) and undertook training as a specialist in neuropathy at the Munich University Hospital led by Emil Kraepelin.
+After graduating from the Wilhelmsgymnasium Munich in 1906, he completed a medical degree (in Freiburg and in Berlin) and undertook training as a specialist in neuropathy at the LMU Klinikum led by Emil Kraepelin.
 In 1912 he went to Vienna to complete analytic training with Freud and to practice at the psychiatric clinic of Wagner-Jauregg.
 He dealt mainly with psychosis and the issues of narcissism and made significant contributions to the psychoanalysis of affect formation.

 Career

 After the First World War, Landauer became a pacifist.
 In 1916, he fell ill with typhus and was subsequently transferred to a military prison in Heilbronn as a doctor.
 There he met and married Lins Kahn.

 After the war, he settled and ran a private practice in Frankfurt am Main c.1923.
 He became friends with Max Horkheimer.
 The Frankfurt Psychoanalytical Institute (now the Sigmund Freud Institute), co-founded by Landauer, cooperated with Horkheimer's Institute for Social Research, in whose rooms he had guest status.
 In 1933 both facilities were closed.
 Landauer could have fled to Sweden, but instead settled in the Netherlands, where he worked as a training analyst.